in-kom/inkom/documents/functional_specification/functional_specification.md

 - He needs to post his content on each platform individually, making him lose a lot of time.
 - He feels only a few people can identify to his publications.
+- He doesn't understand anything about the analytics provided in the platforms and has difficulty having an overview of them.

 #### 2.1.4.
 Persona 4 - Sarah Thompson